 For example, learners who study Option 1 will be able to consider the way in which The Bridge uses the conventions of earlier crime drama traditions such as film noir whilst exploring contemporary social, cultural and political issues.
-Similarly, in Option 2, learners will be able to consider the way in which Humans uses the established genre conventions of science-fiction to explore contemporary cultural issues and anxieties, whilst, in Option 3, learners will be able to analyse the way in which the set products draw on different documentary traditions.
+Similarly, in Option 2, learners will be able to consider the way in which Humans (assessment until 2023) or Black Mirror (assessment from 2024) use the established genre conventions of science-fiction to explore contemporary cultural issues and anxieties, whilst, in Option 3, learners will be able to analyse the way in which the set products draw on different documentary traditions (to 2023) or the way in which spy thrillers such as Killing Eve and Tehran (from 2024) relate to the wider social and cultural contexts in which they are produced.
 Genre is therefore a particular focal point here, as learners will consider the extent to which the set products support Steve Neale's proposition that genres are best understood as processes which may be 'dominated by repetition', but are also 'marked fundamentally by variation, difference and change.'